jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-declarative.md

 lets you create Regions based on the entity classes you have defined in your application domain model.

-For instance, consider an entity class annotated with SDG’s https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/mapping/annotation/Region.html\[`@Region`\] mapping annotation:
+For instance, consider an entity class annotated with [spring-data-gemfire-name]’s https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/data/gemfire/mapping/annotation/Region.html\[`@Region`\] mapping annotation: